 Flu & Meningitis Sheets

 Per state law T.C.A. § 49-6-5005, information on both flu and meningitis must be distributed to all students at the start of every school year.
-Please be sure to provide the two attached documents to all students by September 1, 2018.

 T.C.A. § 49-6-5005.
 Information about Meningitis and Influenza and the Effectiveness of Vaccination (a) LEAs shall ensure that schools provide parents and guardians with information about meningococcal disease and the effectiveness of vaccination against meningococcal disease at the beginning of every school year.
 This information shall include the causes, symptoms and means by which meningococcal disease is spread and the places where parents and guardians may obtain additional information and vaccinations for their children.
 Nothing in this subsection (a) shall be construed to require an LEA or school to provide or purchase vaccine against meningococcal disease. (b) LEAs shall ensure that schools provide parents and guardians with information about influenza disease and the effectiveness of vaccination against influenza at the beginning of every school year.
 This information must include the causes, symptoms, and means by which influenza is spread and the places where parents and guardians may obtain additional information and vaccinations for their children.
 Nothing in this subsection (b) requires an LEA or school to provide or purchase vaccine against influenza.
 The department of education, in consultation with the department of health, shall provide information to LEAs to assist in the implementation of this subsection (b).